Danielle Solzman: Thank you for joining the Kentucky Democrat today. How are things out in sunny California?

 TD: I think I’m booked at a Kentucky Fried Chicken in Buffalo in the spring.
 Does that count?

-When I have a confirmation, you’ll be the first to know Daniel.
+When I have a confirmation, you’ll be the first to know Danielle.

 DS: Thanks again for joining the Kentucky Democrat.